matrixsmaster/openmw-fork/README.md

 1) Enables collisions with user-placed objects

+1) Removes company logo video playback (actually, I made it optional, but disabled by default) - I'm tired of Esc'ing it for almost 17 years!

 1) Simplifies the OpenCS record filter feature (much easier to use without worrying about the special syntax)

 1) Simplifies the input subsystem, and removes joystick/gamepad support (I'm not using them)